milk carton sizes

 Gallon Containers (128 oz / 3.78 L)

-Milk carton sizes vary significantly around the world, reflecting different measurement systems, consumption patterns, and distribution networks.
+Milk carton sizes vary across the globe due to different measurement systems, consumer habits, and dairy distribution practices.

 European Milk Packaging